|resume.pdf resume.docx resume.doc resume.odt resume.rtf resume.html resume.txt|

 Chadwick Boggs, Software Developer/Architect

-Writing enterprise server software leveraging Java (RxJava), Scala, Groovy, SQL, Hadoop, VoltDB, Neo4j, Bash+Fish, Spring, Finagle, Google Protocol Buffers, OSGi, Mockito, JUnit, YAML, sometimes front-end stuff, is my daily pursuit.
-I know of but have not used Swift, Coffee Script, HTTP/2, and others.
+Writing enterprise server software leveraging Java, Reactive Extensions, Kotlin, Scala, SQL, Cassandra, Hadoop, HDFS, Bash, Cucumber, Fish Shell, Finagle, Google Protocol Buffers, OSGi, Mockito, Wiremock, JUnit, YAML, sometimes front-end stuff, is my daily pursuit.
+I know of but have not used Swift, HTTP/2.
 I've done some Android and iOS coding.
-I'm pretty strong with Unix, Linux, tmux, Amazon Web Service, Puppet, and Zookeeper, Jetty, Tomcat, J-Boss.
-I like IntelliJ IDEA, and Atlassian tools.
-Apple OS-X with Homebrew, or MacPorts, possibly Fink is good.
+I'm strong with Unix, Linux, tmux, Amazon Web Service, Puppet, and Zookeeper, Jetty, Tomcat, JBoss, Spring.
+I use IntelliJ IDEA, and Atlassian tools.
+Apple OS-X with Homebrew or MacPorts or Fink is good.

-Employment-wise, I worked at Sun Microsystems within software engineering and as a Java Consultant to their clients teaching architecture, methodology, and design and coding (RUP, UP, SunTone, Agile, patterns).
+Employment-wise, I worked at Sun Microsystems, Inc. within software engineering and as a Java Consultant to their clients teaching architecture, methodology, and design and coding (RUP, UP, SunTone, Agile, patterns).
 I later worked at RedPrairie/JDA Software Group as a Senior Engineer doing OSGi SOA and leading one new product teams.
 I was a Senior Architect at Packexpo, Inc..
-I plan to continue this stuff, writing and operating beautiful code, collaborating realizing business value through software.
+I plan to continue this stuff, writing and operating beautiful code, collaboratively realizing business value through software.

-With “Rx (Reactive eXtensions),” “back pressure” manages load to ensure service level requirements.
+With “Rx (Reactive Extensions)” back pressure manages load to ensure service level requirements.
 At the extreme, the fixed length request queue and finite number of processing threads simply deny excess requests, but crucially also producer throttling, consumer block size setting, and rate adjusting balance resource consumption.
 Some of these may automatically adjust themselves.
 Reactive defines the standards enabling cross-language compatibility.
-“Reactive [systems are] Responsive, Resilient, Elastic, and Message-Driven.“1 Future transforms and callbacks enable response code and flatmap operations collapse nested Futures.
+“Reactive [systems are] Responsive, Resilient, Elastic, and Message-Driven.“-http://www.reactivemanifesto.org Future transforms and callbacks enable response code and flatmap operations collapse nested Futures.
 This is super cool stuff, but Reactive Streams is where it becomes codable:

-“Reactive Streams is an initiative to provide a standard for asynchronous stream processing with non-blocking back pressure.”2 RxJava v1.0 predated reactive streams, but an adapter is available.
-Streams may be processed, split, and composed.
+"Reactive Streams is an initiative to provide a standard for asynchronous stream processing with non-blocking back pressure.”-http://www.reactive-streams.org

 I used RxJava within server-side service code and around in inter-service calls on one item trading website.